-Unclassed color symbology can be based on an attribute field in the dataset, or you can write an Arcade expression to generate numeric values to symbolize on.
+Unclassed color symbology can be based on an attribute field in the dataset, or you can write an Arcade expression on which to generate numeric values to symbolize.

 - Select a feature layer in the Contents pane.